istio/istio.io/content/en/blog/2023/experimental-dual-stack/index.md

 ## A Quick Experiment using Dual Stack

 {{< tip >}}
-If you want to use KinD for your test, you can setup a dual stack cluster with the following command:
+If you want to use KinD for your test, you can set up a dual stack cluster with the following command:

 {{< text bash >}}
 $ kind create cluster --name istio-ds --config - <<EOF